learningOrchestra/mlToolKits/CONTRIBUTING.md

 Remember to describe what feature or fix you're implementing in the Pull Request window.
 In the Pull Request window remember to include a quick summary of what the committed code does and how it is an improvement.

-After the Pull Request the repository owner will review your request.\
+After the Pull Request has been submitted, the repository owner will review your request.\
 Be patient, if they require you to make changes to your request, do so.

 ## Standards